SebastianKuehnau/ce-demo-app/README.md

 ```java
 messageList.setTopic(topicId);
 ```
-3. do some styling for beauti reasons
+3. add components to layout and do some styling for beauty reasons
 ```java
 chatDialog = new Dialog();
 VerticalLayout rootLayout = new VerticalLayout();